cmilando/RtSliding_v2/Readme.md

 * the window approach.
 Originally Zhenwei was doing M windows, but we did R windows
 * is R calculated before or after transfer? changes interpretation
 * runs quickly
-* sigma actually is a function of data
+* sigma actually is a function of data now!
 * the warmup sliding windows
+* also added extra "vintage" uncertainty at the tail

 ### next steps
 * do `Flu2009`